williamDalston/schrodingers-cat-website/content/articles/qc-critique-003.md

 - Development of consciousness
 - Scientific exploration

-This is teleological—the universe has a purpose (self-knowledge) and works toward it.
+This is teleological the universe has a purpose (self-knowledge) and works toward it.
 It's controversial because it suggests the universe has intentions or goals.

-But it's also beautiful: consciousness isn't an accident—it's the universe exploring its own nature through experience.
+But it's also beautiful: consciousness isn't an accident it's the universe exploring its own nature through experience.

 ## Quantum Idealism